Aeroluna/LunaCoopMod/README.md

   - Disadvantage: Alarak is unavailable.

 Replaces Alarak with Ji'nara, a hero who focuses on Sacrifice usage to continue fueling spells.
 Ji'naras Soul Shade passive allows her to sustain Sacrifice usage during fights and can also benefit Ascendants.
 Honestly, this hero just exists because I though it would be cool to add Ji'nara as an Adept hero.

+- Added red Tal'darim building warp-in skins.
+- Added red Tal'darim unit warp-in skins.

+Everything looks cooler in red!
+Also fixed my biggest pet peeve, the Supplicant and Stalker warp-in effects going from top to bottom instead of bottom to top.
+Seriously, were they drunk when UV mapping these?

 - Added Void Archon, merged from two Ascendants.
   - Can use Maelstrom ability for 50 energy.